syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/02.api-access/docs.en.md

 ## Using infrastructure templates

 Now you can use the OpenStack command line tools to control all the infrastructure components of the SysEleven Stacks (i.e., networks, security groups, virtual machines).
 To automate this, you can use Heat templates which are a structured representation of your setups.
-SysEleven provides examples that work with the SysEleven Stack on Github.
+SysEleven provides examples that work with the SysEleven Stack on GitHub.
 Feel free to check them out!

 Example setups can be copied as follows: